Dashain Festival of Nepal, 2021 Dates & Celebration

 Kojagrata Purnima (Day 15)

 KojagrataPurnima is the final day of the Dashain and it is the entire moon day, masks the ending of the Dashain festival.
 At present, Laxmi, the god of wealth and luck, can come back to earth and bless the folks that did not sleep all night.
 Kojagrata Purnima is on the 15th day which is the ending day of Dashain and finally concludes the festival.
 Dashain Traditions:

 Dashain is the festival of joy, entertainment, and happiness.
 Many different activities performing during Dashain.
 Some of the common activities are as below:

 • Nepali people fly highly decorative kites in the sky during the festival period.
-They fly kites also name as “Changa” from their rooftop and plays change chait competition whenever kite strings get tangling.
+They fly kites also name “Changa” from their rooftop and play change chait competition whenever kite strings get tangling.
 Most kids are crazy about kite flying.

 • Another most common thing people do is Playing card games.
 Families and friends get together to play cards and enjoy.

 • Most of the homes are cleaning and decorating ornately.
 This is also to be a gesture to the Hindu “mother goddess” to come back down and bless the house with sensible luck.

 • All the family members that are away from form gather together and enjoy reunions in the clean and beautiful houses.
 In the Dashain festival.
 Most Children are decorating in elegant clothes and are heading towards their relatives’ houses to put tika and receive blessings called ”aashirbadh.

 The weather during Dashain is fair and mild with the chilled morning.
 The environment is clean with fresh air around with no more dust and mud.
 Farmers are free from plantations and weddings.